GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 ## Approach
 <p align="justify">
-Due to the sheer variety and number of factors that affect house pricing, determining the sale price of a house if often challenging - a problem faced by realtors, homeowners, and buyers alike.
+Due to the sheer variety and number of factors that affect house pricing, determining the sale price of a house is often challenging - a problem faced by realtors, homeowners, and buyers alike.
 Thus, the project aims to build a machine learning model that, based on the dataset, can predict the sale price of a house - being aware that machine learning can offer promising solutions to tackle the prediction challenge and task at hand.
 The models utilized in this project are LightGBM and XGBoost, whereas SHAP plots are used for interpretable (or explainable) machine learning.
 Optimization will be explored as well as the development of the HuggingFace streamlit app which provides an interface for users to experiment with the trained models.
 Prior to taking on these steps, however, are the Exploratory Data Analysis and data preprocessing steps, which will be discussed shortly.
 </p>

 ## Dataset